 The company, which provides payments infrastructure to software-as-a-service providers, said it experienced “incredible levels of growth” during the pandemic when people and businesses began working remotely and digitally.
-But it said this boost to business had been replaced by new challenges, which are having the opposite effect.
+But it said this boost to business has been replaced by new challenges, which are having the opposite effect.

-Read more about tech jobs
+Read more about the fintech sector

 - Investment in UK fintech firms increased by 24% to $9.1bn in the first half of 2022, compared with the same period in 2021.